gnani-ai/API-service/README.md

 </tbody>
 </table>

+- You are required to add certficate (cert.pem) that was sent to the registered email id as the part of your code.

 ### Note
 - Your request will not be authenticated if you fail to add any of these headers to your request.
 - We currently support streaming through GRPC and audio with the following properties: